 Based on our knowledge obtained in the audit, it is our opinion that the Board of Directors' report

 - is consistent with the financial statements and - contains the information required by applicable statutory requirements.

-Our opinion on the Board of Director's report applies correspondingly to the statements on Corporate Governance and Corporate Social Responsibility.
+Our opinion on the Board of Director's report applies correspondingly to the statement on Corporate Governance.

 Responsibilities of Management for the Financial Statements